KTC96/Didyouhearthat/TESTING.md

 - Logo and title take you to welcome screen
 - Drop down button is visible on smaller screens
 - Dropdown button provides links to Halloween Quiz, Creators and HighScore
+- On larger screens the links are all visible without a dropdown and change size when hovered over.
+- Current page on nav bar links is white to confirm which page you are on
 - Links take you to correct place when clicked

 ### Footer - all pages